cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

 specify additional details about the task that will assist Work Queue in making good scheduling decisions.

-If you are able, describe the resources needed by each task -- `cores`, `gpus`, `memory`, `disk` -- so that the worker can pack as many concurrent tasks.
+If you are able, describe the resources needed by each task (cores, gpus, memory, disk) so that the worker can pack as many concurrent tasks.
-This is described in greater detail under :ref:`Managing Resources`
+This is described in greater detail under [Managing Resources](#managing-resources).

 You may also attach a `tag` to a task, which is just an user-defined string that describes the purpose of the taask.
 The tag is available as `t.tag`